 Co-written a number of publications specializing in Latino mental health

-Armando Barragán, assistant professor in the School of Social Work, specializes in Latino mental health and has co-written a number of publications on the subject, such as “Protective and risk factors associated with comorbid health problems and psychological distress in Latino subgroups,” “Psychological distress behavioral patterns among Latinos: We don’t see ourselves as worthless,” and “Serving Latino families caring for a person with serious mental illness.”
+Armando Barragán, associate professor in the School of Social Work, specializes in Latino mental health and has co-written a number of publications on the subject, such as “Protective and risk factors associated with comorbid health problems and psychological distress in Latino subgroups,” “Psychological distress behavioral patterns among Latinos: We don’t see ourselves as worthless,” and “Serving Latino families caring for a person with serious mental illness.”